safe-global/safe-apps-list/.github/ISSUE_TEMPLATE/safe-app-request.md

 <!--
 BEFORE SUBMITTING:
     1. Please search to make sure this request has not been opened already
-    2. Please make sure that you followed the instructions at https://docs.gnosis-safe.io/build/sdks/safe-apps/releasing-your-safe-app
+    2. Please make sure that you followed the instructions at https://docs.gnosis-safe.io/learn/safe-tools/sdks/safe-apps/releasing-your-safe-app
+    3. Your app is available on production chains and is production ready.
 -->

 ### Revision checks